 Taste: Honey, vanilla and juicy apples.
 Peach.
 Orange.
 Lemongrass and a touch of fresh mint.
 Lightly spiced oaky finish – bit of ginger in there – with more apple and citrus notes.

-Value for money: Mackmyra have once again produced a delicious malt unlike anything else on the market.
+Thoughts: Mackmyra have once again produced a delicious malt unlike anything else on the market.
 I can only say that I’d have no issue paying the £60.

 This Seasonal range has produced some real belters over the last few years.
 Despite such stiff competition though, this might be my favourite so far.
 It’s wonderfully fresh and invigorating and really captures the mood of Spring.
 Of course it may help that I wrote my notes on a sunny April morning but close my eyes and I could easily imagine a wooded area on a fresh spring day.
 A dram for sipping outdoors.
 Without a doubt.